symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

 Before starting to work with Mosaic Restrictions, we need to have created a restrictable mosaic.
 Only mosaics with the ``restrictable`` :ref:`property <mosaic-properties>` set to true at the moment of their creation can accept mosaic restrictions.

-1. Start creating a new restrictable mosaic with NEM2-CLI using the :doc:`CharlieChocolateFactory account <../account/creating-an-account>`.
+1. Start creating the new restrictable mosaic ``ccf.shares`` with NEM2-CLI using the :doc:`CharlieChocolateFactory account <../account/creating-an-account>`.

 .. code-block:: bash